Equal Opportunity and Anti-Harassment Policy

 Retaliation Is Prohibited

-Retaliation against an individual for reporting harassment or discrimination or for participating in an investigation of a claim of harassment or discrimination is a serious violation of this policy and, like harassment or discrimination itself, will be subject to discipline, up to and including termination.
+Retaliation is a violation of the law as well as a serious violation of this policy and, like harassment or discrimination itself, will be subject to discipline, up to and including termination.
 Individuals who believe they have been subject to retaliatory treatment are urged to report the incident, as discussed below.

-The Foundation strongly urges the prompt reporting of complaints or concerns so that rapid and constructive action can be taken.
-Employees who believe that they have experienced harassing or discriminatory conduct have an obligation to pursue this complaint procedure.
+The Foundation strongly urges the prompt reporting of complaints or concerns so that prompt and constructive action can be taken.
+Individuals who believe they have been subjected to sexual harassment may also seek assistance in other available forums, as explained below.